PoetOS/moodle-mod_questionnaire/README.md

 --------------------------------------------------------------------------------
 Developers Note:

 There is no main branch.
-Questionnaire is maintained in MOODLE_XX_STABLE branches.
+Questionnaire is maintained in MOODLE_XXX_STABLE branches.
 Use the latest STABLE branch for development or installation.
-The current stable branch is MOODLE_400_STABLE, and supports Moodle 4.0 and up.
+The current stable branch is MOODLE_500_STABLE, and supports Moodle 5.0 and up.
+Use the MOODLE_401_STABLE branch for Moodle 4.1 through 4.3.
-Use the MOODLE_311_STABLE branch for Moodle 3.9 through 3.11.
+Use the MOODLE_404_STABLE branch for Moodle 4.4 through 4.5.

 --------------------------------------------------------------------------------
 To Install: